crispinprojects/speakingcalendar/README.md

 ### Information

-* Select "Information"  from the hamburger menu or press F1
+* Select "Help->Information"  from the hamburger menu or press F1
 * the information window shows the keyboard shoutcuts, how many records are in the database, the Sqlite version being used on the system, the desktop font and scale factor.

 ![](talkcalendar-information.png)